treeform/asyncssh/README.md

 ## Example:

+If you just want to run a command and see its output:

 ```nim
 var (output, code) = await execSSHCmd("root", "127.0.0.1", "uptime")
 echo output
 echo code
 ```

+If you want to start a process which can be killed:

 ```nim
 var p2 = newAsyncSSHProcess("root", "127.0.0.1", "uptime")